-Moon near Gemini stars on April 3 | EarthSky.org
+Moon and Gemini stars on April 12 | EarthSky.org

-Tonight – April 3, 2017 – the moon is at or near its first quarter phase and in front of the constellation Gemini the Twins.
-The two brightest stars in Gemini are Castor and Pollux.
-The other bright star on the other side of the moon is Procyon, the brightest in the constellation Canis Minor the Lesser Dog.
-The king planet Jupiter, which outshines all the bright stars, lies to the far east of tonight’s moon.
-Look for the moon to meet up with Jupiter on or near April 10.
+On April 12, 2019, you’ll find the moon at or near its half-lit first quarter phase and in the vicinity of Castor and Pollux, the two brightest stars in the constellation Gemini the Twins.
+And there’s another bright star on the other side of the moon on April 12.
+It’s Procyon, the brightest in the constellation Canis Minor the Lesser Dog.
+Procyon would be hard to pick out without the help of tonight’s moon, or a good constellation chart.
+On the other hand, Castor and Pollux are extremely noticeable in the night sky.
+No other two such bright stars appear so close together.

+Regardless of the seeming connection between these two stars, Castor and Pollux aren’t close together in space.
+They just happen to reside along the same line of sight from Earth.

-Beyond the fact that both Castor and Pollux are respectably bright stars, they don’t really look alike.
+Both Castor and Pollux are bright stars, and they’ve been known as Twins for centuries at least.
+But they don’t really look alike.
 Pollux is golden in color, and Castor is pure white.
-If you have binoculars, they’ll help you to more easily distinguish the contrast of color.
+If you have binoculars, they’ll help you to more easily distinguish the color contrast between Castor and Pollux.

-Castor and Pollux are different kinds of stars.
-Castor is a hot, white-colored star that is well known for its multiple personality.
-It consists of three pairs of binary stars – or six stars bound together in an intricate gravitational dance.
+Also, Castor and Pollux are different kinds of stars.
+Castor is a hot, white-colored star that is well known for being a multiple system.
+It consists of three pairs of binary stars, that is, six stars bound together in an intricate gravitational dance.
 Pollux is a cool and bloated orange-colored star, said to be the closest giant star to Earth.
 A star swells up into a giant in its old age.

-These two stars – Castor and Pollux – were seen as twins in the star lore of many civilizations.
-Regardless of the seeming connection between these two stars, Castor and Pollux are not close together or physically related.
-They happen to reside along the same line of sight.
+The moon passes in front of Gemini for a few days every month.
+On this particular evening – April 12, 2019 – the moon crosses the ecliptic (Earth’s orbital plane) at its ascending node about one hour before the moon reaches its first quarter phase.

+The sun, on the other hand, passes in front of Gemini for one month each year, from about June 21 to July 20.

 EarthSky astronomy kits are perfect for beginners.
 Order today from the EarthSky store